Have you ever wondered why self-care gets such a bad rep?

 Self-care isn’t optional.
 But you don’t have to decorate your room with glitters and rainbows or go for a manicure every time you feel down.
 Being kind to yourself, listening to your body and soothing your mind are great ways to take care of yourself, too.
 And when you do, everything else just falls into place.

 Over to you now.
-What is your self-routine like?
-Are you going to incorporate any of these habits into it?
+How did you start practising a self-care routine?
 Leave a comment and let me know.